GlobalMedic: Origins and volunteer training

 Rahul Singh, a Toronto paramedic, created GlobalMedic in 1998 after seeing ineffective and wasteful relief efforts deployed in Nepal.
 Singh was touring the country when disastrous monsoon downpours triggered numerous mudslides, resulting in the destruction of several villages.
 Mr. Singh later noted in an interview that "There were inefficient relief efforts.
 I decided to do something to ensure efficient and immediate relief to disaster-struck people.
 After returning [to Canada], I founded GlobalMedic".

 GlobalMedic later established annual Rapid Response training days near its Toronto headquarters and at several other locations across Canada.
-Recruiting is concentrated, but not restricted, to members of paramedic services, police forces and others in professional rescue service communities.
-Rapid Response training days typically involves groups of trainees receiving several lectures and demonstrations, and typically involves 'hands on' experience with the various inflatable hospital tents and water purification systems that are employed in the field.
+Recruiting is concentrated on, but not restricted to, members of paramedic services, police forces and others in professional rescue service communities.
+Rapid Response training days typically involve groups of trainees receiving several lectures and demonstrations, and typically involve "hands on" experience with the various inflatable hospital tents and water purification systems that are employed in the field.
 The large inflatable tent structures can be deployed in minutes after arriving in a disaster zone, allowing its medics to concentrate on providing immediate triage and emergency medical care.

 By June 2011, some 120 people attended GlobalMedic's annual training day near its Toronto headquarters, with attendance growing to approximately 150 trainees in 2013.
-Several other recruiting and training sessions were also being held cross-Canada annually.
+Several other recruiting and training sessions were also being held across Canada annually.